nhartland/dashengine/README.md

 1. Fix the met-demo callback not running at start (may be that the callback is attached before a layout?, see the exception suppression in dashapp)
 2. 'Refresh' data button
+3. Investigate errors in profiling page
+4. Add 'production mode' which disables profiler
+5. Make navigation button conditional on having > 1 page
-3. Final documentation, quickstart, skeleton page, etc
+6. Final documentation, quickstart, skeleton page, etc
-4. Investigate errors in profiling page